 Ever wondered how your grandma could accurately predict when a storm was coming?
 Changes in the weather can affect joints by reducing the pain threshold.
 Until now, scientists cannot really tell why cold and rainy weather often worsens pain.

 However, several theories have been proposed to try to explain this phenomenon.

 One of these is that changes in barometric pressure make your muscles, tendons, and other scar tissues contract or expand.
 This creates tension in those tissues leading to joint pains, especially in people with arthritis.

 Another theory is that low temperatures cause the fluids in your joints to thicken, making them feel stiffer and painful.

 Moreover, since cold, rainy weather tends to keep people indoors, the joints become less active than they would on a typical day.
 This can cause joint stiffness and pain, especially in people who lead active lifestyles.

 But perhaps a more logical explanation is that barometric pressure affects the weight of the air around us.
 The higher the pressure, the more the weight.
 This weight pushes against the body and somehow prevents the body, including tissues, from expanding.

 However, when the pressure drops, the weight lifts off, allowing the body tissues to expand.
 This expansion puts pressure on the joints making them more painful.

 What does science say?

 In a survey of people with arthritis pain, researchers established a corresponding rise in their pain levels for every 10-degree drop in barometric pressure and temperature.
-But, in a more recent study, 222 people with hip osteoarthritis reported that their pain worsened when humidity and barometric pressure rose.

 Studies on cadavers also lend some insights into this interesting phenomenon.
 In one such study, low atmospheric pressure was shown to throw over one-third of the hip joint ball off track.